Last reviewed 20 July 2021

 The Pfizer and Moderna vaccines have both been shown to be about 95% effective, effectiveness being a measure of the vaccines ability to create an immune response and confer immunity against the Covid-19 virus.
 The AstraZeneca (AZ) vaccine has a 70–90% effectiveness depending on the dose.

-A strategy setting out priority groups for the vaccination roll-out was developed in December 2020 by the Joint Committee on Vaccination and Immunisation, Advice on priority groups for COVID-19 vaccination.
-The JCVI is the expert advisory group for vaccination in the UK.
-According to the strategy, the most vulnerable were prioritised in Phase 1 of the vaccination programme, including care home residents.
+A strategy setting out priority groups for the vaccination rollout was developed in December 2020 by the Joint Committee on Vaccination and Immunisation, the expert advisory group for vaccination in the UK.
+According to the strategy, Advice on Priority Groups for COVID-19 Vaccination, the most vulnerable were prioritised in Phase 1 of the vaccination programme, including care home residents.
 In addition to the most vulnerable, Phase 1 also covered all health and social care staff and all adults over 50.
 It was completed at the start of the summer 2021.
 Those remaining adults under 50 were covered in Phase 2 which was due to be completed by the end of the summer.
 Plans are being made for an autumn booster jab.

-People will be invited to be vaccinated and should wait until they receive a letter from the NHS.
-More information, and access to the national booking service, can be found on the NHS Coronavirus (COVID-19) vaccine webpage.
+More information, and access to the national booking service, can be found on the NHS Coronavirus (COVID-19) Vaccine webpage.

 Resources to support vaccination, especially for the vaccination of care home residents and staff, can be found on the COVID-19 Vaccination Programme webpage: